Polls are open from 7:00 a.m. to 8:00 p.m. pacific time on Election Day.

 If You Want to Vote Early

-If You Want to Vote Absentee
+If You Want to Vote-by-Mail

-This year, because of the COVID-19 pandemic, all active registered California voters will receive a VBM ballot, regardless of whether they request one or not.
+Because of the COVID-19 pandemic, all active registered California voters will receive a VBM ballot, regardless of whether they request one or not.

 Turning in your Absentee (Vote-by-mail) ballot